 Preventive Health Care For Your Cat

 Cats are certainly not smaller versions of dogs.
-In fact, the evolution of cats and their behavior have led to adaptations which may hide injury and illness in an effort to protect themselves from harm.
-For this reason and others, sometimes cats may suffer from acute or chronic disease states although appear on the surface quite healthy.
-As veterinarians, we strive to help keep our feline patient’s happy and healthy.
+The evolution of cats and their behavior has led to adaptations that may hide injury and illness to protect themselves from harm.
+For this reason and others, sometimes cats may suffer from acute or chronic disease states although they appear on the surface quite healthy.
+As veterinarians, we strive to help keep our feline patients happy and healthy.
 Picking up on subtle clues and routine examinations are critical to helping to ensure your pet’s health.
-In the following article, I will discuss feline health in general with an emphasis on subtle clues for owners to monitor for at home.
+In the following article, I will discuss feline health in general, emphasizing subtle clues for owners to monitor for at home.

-Is your cat having diarrhea?
+Does your cat have diarrhea?
 There are many causes of diarrhea in cats.
-Young cats/kittens may have G.I worms or Parasites, may be intolerant to their food, or possibly even have a food allergy.
+Young cats/kittens may have G.I. worms or Parasites, may be intolerant to their food, or possibly even have a food allergy.
 Middle age to older cats are susceptible to a condition called Inflammatory Bowel Disease and even G.I Lymphoma.

 Cat Preventive Healthcare

 As you can see, there are many signs at home that can help alert you and your veterinarian to a problem.
 All cats should have a Physical Examination at least once a year by a veterinarian and to update vaccines.
 Fecal samples should be screened for G.I. worms and parasites, and senior-aged cats benefit from yearly blood work to evaluate for anemia, kidney, liver, and other organ problems.

 For more information on cat wellness or to schedule a physical examination, please call one of our Veterinary Hospitals to speak to a member of our veterinary team.
 267-800-PETS.